biggerpicturestudio/alfred-v1-docs/content/headers-and-sections.md

 # 4. How to create a new section or header?
 In order to create a new section, you should go to `resources/views/Website/Sections` folder and create a new PHP template file with a proper name following the naming convention, for example: `section-standout-cta.blade.php` or `header-hello-world.blade.php`.
 First of all, you should copy & paste the HTML code responsible for the section from front-end HTML page into that blade template.

-Next step is to create the section type for Alfred Users so they can edit the fields.
+Next step is to create the section type for Alfred Users so they can edit the fields. **You can use the full example of section/header JSON configuration from [Code Snippets](/code-snippets) and just adjust it to your needs.**

 In newer Alfred version, in the `resources/views/Website/Sections/jsons` folder, you should create a JSON file with exactly the same name as the section, example: `section-standout-cta.json`.
 In older Alfred versions, you should just log in to Alfred and go to **Settings → Section templates** and find the **section-standout-cta** template and click it so you can edit the JSON settings directly within Alfred.
 Below you can find sample JSON settings of one of the settings.